 Women face myriad challenges in the nonprofit world across capacities: as donors, as nonprofit leaders and administrators, and as recipients of philanthropy.
 Research shows that women are frequently overlooked as prospective donors for reasons ranging from lower salary projections to a misconception that men are more often the primary decision-makers in a household.
+These challenges are often compounded for women of color, whose racial identity can further increase the chances that nonprofits overlook them as potential donors.
 Further complicating matters, research reveals that women think differently than men about their philanthropy, and therefore require a distinctive approach to illustrating the impact of their giving, which may prove challenging to organizations with deeply engrained prospect-outreach practices.

-Below are three considerations for your organization when thinking about how to better engage women donors:
+Keep in mind these three considerations for your organization when thinking about how to better engage women donors.

-Research indicates that women have a significant say on how familial philanthropy is distributed.
-In fact, fundraisers have known for a decade that women make larger and more frequent charitable gifts than men of similar circumstances across almost every income bracket, and are more consistent about monitoring their philanthropic impact over time.
+Research indicates that women have a significant say in how household philanthropy is distributed.
+Moreover, fundraisers have known for more than a decade that women typically make larger and more frequent charitable gifts than men of similar circumstances across almost every income bracket.

 As a baseline, organizations should make a concerted effort to identify and cultivate women donors due to the growing population of high-net-worth women.
 In the case of married couples, organizations may incorporate measures such as ensuring that all communications are addressed to both partners, consistently inviting both partners to the table for all prospect engagement meetings, and shaping proposals to align with both of their interests.
 Following a gift, organizations can follow stewardship best practices by regularly updating donors and conveying impact over time with information tailored to address donors’ original motivations.

-Simply put, operating under the assumption that men are primary givers with the most philanthropic potential, within or outside of a household, may be an expensive oversight for nonprofits.
+Simply put, operating under the assumption that men are primary givers with the most philanthropic potential, within or outside of a household, can be an expensive oversight for nonprofits.

-It is imperative that organizations turn a critical eye to their donor engagement practices to ensure that prospective women donors are treated with equal respect and attention.
+Organizations must turn a critical eye to their donor engagement practices to ensure that prospective women donors are treated with equal respect and attention.
 Organizations should scrutinize the default functions of their donor database: does it produce profiles predicated on male-headed households?
-Is data on female partners being recorded and exported to correctly track women’s giving?
+Is data on women partners being recorded and exported to correctly track women’s giving?

-Beyond simply ensuring women’s giving is properly recorded and stewarded, organizations should begin tracking giving patterns within the female demographic to gain a more robust understanding of how effective its engagement practices are across constituencies.
-A great first step for any organization is reviewing the top 100 donors and board volunteers in the database to ensure that all information is correctly attributed for men and women alike.
+Beyond simply ensuring women’s giving is properly recorded and stewarded, organizations should begin tracking giving patterns within the woman demographic to gain a more robust understanding of how effective its engagement practices are across constituencies.
+A great first step for any organization is reviewing the top 100 donors and board volunteers in the database to ensure that all information is correctly attributed across genders.

 Taking the time to objectively assess how women are engaged on an institutional level and evaluate organizational practices, whether they be data system functions or subconscious assumptions, may reveal important areas for improving donor engagement and relationships.